Philipp Haller and Stephen Tu

 Connecting to a remote actor is just as simple.
 To obtain a remote

-reference to a remote actor running on machine myMachine
+reference to a remote actor running on machine myMachine, on port

 val myRemoteActor = select(Node("myMachine", 8000), 'anActor)